-Students of German at Temple University are part of a vibrant, dynamic and successful community within the greater university setting.
-A Temple German student has one-on-one access to faculty, as well as other students interested in German language and culture.
-This interest can be explored in our Temple University German Society (TUGS) and contacts with the German ethnic community of the Philadelphia region.
-Some examples are: the German Society of Pennsylvania, German-American Chamber of Commerce, Cannstatter V.V. and the Philadelphia German-American Committee.
+Temple University German students are part of a vibrant, dynamic and successful community within the greater university.
+A Temple German student has one-on-one access to faculty as well as other students interested in German language and culture.
+This interest can be explored through the Temple University German Society (TUGS) and contacts with the Greater Philadelphia German ethnic community like: the German Society of Pennsylvania, German-American Chamber of Commerce, Cannstatter V.V. and the Philadelphia German-American Committee.

-We offer a foreign language certificate in German that provides students with a foundation in the German language.
-It also introduces courses such as conversation, reading and composition.
+We offer a German certificate that provides students with a foundation in the language.
+It also introduces courses focused on conversation, reading and and composition.
 Students strengthen their ability to analyze and interpret the language and culture.

-Smaller class size and innovative teaching techniques and use of technology allow faculty and students to build a close rapport that creates a favorable learning environment that enhances learning.
-Students are encouraged to interact with faculty, peers, and visiting students from German-speaking countries and volunteer tutoring leads to success in acquiring greater proficiency.
-The faculty strives to help students develop their full potential and talent in German.
+Small class sizes, innovative teaching techniques and technology allows faculty and students to build a close rapport that creates a favorable learning environment that enhances learning.
+Students are encouraged to interact with faculty, peers and visiting students from German-speaking countries and volunteer tutoring leads to success in acquiring greater proficiency.
+The faculty strives to help students develop their full German potential.
 Opportunities to study and work abroad and find a career path that utilizes students’ language skills will be developed and realized.

 German-American Chamber of Commerce: Several students have participated in paid summer internships in Germany through the German-American Chamber of Commerce.
 Examples include Marta Sydoyak (2013) and Christopher Fry (2014).

 German Professor’s Prize: This annual award is given by the Department of French, German, Italian and Slavic to the most outstanding members of the graduating class in recognition of excellence in German studies.